Prerequisite Features

 ) and toggling them all at once - Creating a hierarchy of features which depend on each other and safely enabling them in the correct order, per environment

-- Only enabling a set of features if the user was bucketed into "variant 1" of an experiment
+- Only enabling a set of features if the user would be bucketed into "variant 1" of an experiment if exposed to that experiment

 There are two types of prerequisite features in GrowthBook: Top-level Prerequisites (feature gating) and Inline Prerequisite Targeting (rule-level and experiment-level gating).